 Have you ever been told that conditions like polycystic ovarian syndrome (PCOS) and thyroid have no cure?
 A common myth is that you have to just take tablets for the rest of your life.
-However, functional medicine seems like the light at the end of the tunnel.
+However, functional medicine is the light at the end of the tunnel.

 PCOS and hypothyroidism are the most common endocrine disorders seen in Indian women.
 Most PCOS patients develop hypothyroidism and show symptoms that are common to both diseases.
 Why does this happen?

-This blog will help you understand the relationship between both disorders and PCOS and hypothyroidism treatment with functional medicine.
+This blog will help you understand the relationship between both disorders, functional medicine treatment for hypothyroidism and PCOS.

 What is PCOS?

-PCOS is an inflammatory condition that affects your hormones and menstrual cycle.
+PCOS is a disorder of the endocrine system.
+It can lead to inflammation that affects your hormones and menstrual cycle.

 The characteristic symptoms of PCOS are: